danielrawinski/borderupdater/README.md

 # borderupdater
-Real-time tracking of numbers essential for Polish-Lithuanian border opening in face of pandemic
+Real-time tracking of numbers essential for Polish-Lithuanian border opening in face of pandemic.
+Live app is available at https://lenkijossiena.herokuapp.com/

 # TODO
 - Write readme